-which says that the total number of tasks served cannot exceed the server's capacity.
-We call $d^{[\Omega]}$ that satisfies both (\ref{E:causalityB}) and (\ref{E:capacity}) a {\it \textbf{valid schedule}}.
-The scheduler may only select among valid schedules.
+which requires that the number of tasks served not exceed the server's capacity.
+We call a $d^{[\Omega]}$ that satisfies both (\ref{E:causalityB}) and (\ref{E:capacity}) a {\it \textbf{valid schedule}}.
+The scheduler may only select valid schedules.